-Have you ever considered which of your employees will have the greatest influence your ERP software selection?
+Have you ever considered which of your employees (non-decision makers) will have the greatest influence your ERP software selection?
 It may not be who you expect.

 The largest generation in the American workforce is the Millennial generation.
 Depending on your industry, they likely comprise about 35% of your workforce.
 Naturally, this generation’s preferences and propensities will significantly influence your ERP software selection – if you put any weight on user experience when making IT decisions.